Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 # Django Tutorial Part 4: First Deployment

-This is the 4th part of using the official django tutorial in the one-click-django environment.
+This is part 4 of the tutorial.
 Make sure you finished [Part 3](tutorial_part3.md)

 **Quick reminder**:

-In parts 1-3 you have created the polls app, added initial data with the django admin, and the urls & views required to browse the polls up from a browser.
+In parts 1-3 you have created the polls app, added initial data with the admin, and the urls & views required to browse the polls app from a browser.

-Now you will deploy the work you have done so far, and see how it looks on a real website.
+In this part, you will deploy the work you have done so far, and see how it looks on a real website.

 ## Test Localy with Apache/Nginx

 So far we have tested the site with django development server.
-It's a great and easy way to work on the site when you code.
-But before deployment, you want to test that everything works on Apache/Nginx.
+It's a great and easy way to work on the site when you code, but before deployment, you want to test that everything works on Apache/Nginx.

-Restart Apache:

-OSX
+Restart Apache and Nginx, according to your dev environment.

+OSX:

 	you@dev-machine-osx: sudo apachectl restart

-Ubuntu

-	you@dev-machine-ubuntu: sudo service apache2 restart

-Nginx:

-OSX

 	you@dev-machine-osx: sudo nginx

 *Note: if nginx is already running, use sudo nginx -s reload*

-Ubuntu
+Ubuntu desktop:

+	you@dev-machine-ubuntu: sudo service apache2 restart
 	you@dev-machine-ubuntu: sudo service nginx restart

-*Note: if you use the local apache and Nginx often, you don't have to restart.
-To reload the code to mod_wsgi just touch the site_repo/wsgi.py file.
-If Nginx configs didn't change there is no need to reload or restart it as well.
+If you use the local apache and Nginx often, you don't have to restart.
+To reload the new django code to mod_wsgi just touch the `site_repo/wsgi.py` file.
+If Nginx configs didn't change there is no need to reload or restart it.
-There is an alias for that: $ site-reload*
+The alias to reload the django code is: `$ site-reload`

 Browse to the local site at **127.0.0.1**.
-This address  does **not** use :8000, which is used by the django development web server.
+This address  does **not** use :8000, which is used by the django development server.

 Browse to the site: